 Setting spending controls

 You can use MCCs to either restrict issued cards from being used with certain business types or allow cards to be used only at certain business types.
 For example, if you’re creating a travel expense platform, you can set spending controls so your cards can only be used for purchases with travel-related MCCs.
-Some of the Stripe Issuing bank partners require us to block certain high-risk MCCs at a program level, such as gambling.
+Some of the Stripe Issuing bank partners require us to block certain high-risk MCCs at a programme level, such as gambling.

 Gathering data on cardholder spend